-Topics can be crucially presupposed.
-Presupposition (denoted by Beaver's $\partial$ ) expresses conditions on the input context which must be satisfied for the sentence to be defined (Stalnaker, Heim, Beaver).
-An update with a presupposition $\partial \phi$ is defined in $s_e$ iff $s_e$ supports $\phi$ .

-Note that presupposition is defined in terms of support rather than entailment.
-This means that a presupposed topic like $\partial [?xI(a, x)]$ is defined after I(a, b), but not after ?xyI(y, x).
+Presupposition Topics can be also presupposed.
+Presupposition (denoted by Beaver's partial operator ∂) expresses conditions on the input context which must be satisfied for the sentence to be defined (Stalnaker, Heim, Beaver).
+An update with a presupposition $\partial \phi$ is defined in s_e iff s_e supports φ .
+Please notice that presupposition is defined in terms of support rather than entailment.
+This means that a presupposed topic like $\partial [?xI(a, x)]$ is defined after ?I(a, b), but not after ?xyI(y, x).
 This notion of presupposition will play a crucial role for our treatment of focus.
+Focus Focus indicates the presence of a topic in the context.
+More specifically, as in the structured meaning approach, focus leads to a 'partition' of the sentence into: (1) a presupposed topic (background); and (ii) an existential sentence (focus).4